vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 Examples of binary data are images, files, audio, video and raw data from a network.

-You can create buffer and select its size using `alloc()`.
-For example we will create 3 bytes buffer.
+You can create buffer and select its size using `alloc()` function.
+By default buffer is filled with zeros.
+This how you can create 3 bytes buffer.

 ```javascript
 import { Buffer } from 'buffer';